})

 What safety risks do unauthorised individuals pose on construction sites?

 Unauthorised access can lead to accidents and liability issues, complicating project management and posing safety risks to both unauthorised individuals and workers.
+Nearly half of UK construction labourers report encounters with intimidation and racketeering on unsecured sites.

 What health and safety concerns arise from poorly secured construction sites?

 Poorly secured sites may fail to comply with health and safety regulations, leading to potential fines and legal repercussions, which can affect operational integrity.
+Compliance is essential for maintaining project timelines and avoiding costly penalties.

 How can construction sites affect the surrounding environment?